linagora/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 - `retentionPeriod`: represent for the period deleted messages allowed to be stored in Deleted Messages Vault (default of one year).

+### Restore deleted messages after deleted

+After users deleted their mails and empty emptying the trash, admin can use `Restore Deleted Messages` API from [Admin document](manage-webadmin.html#deleted-messages-vault) to restore all the deleted mails.

 ### Cleaning DeletedMessages passed the rentention period

-You can delete all deleted messages older than the configured `retentionPeriod` by using `Purge Deleted Messages` API from [web admin documentation](manage-webadmin.html#deleted-messages-vault).
+You can delete all deleted messages older than the configured `retentionPeriod` by using `Purge Deleted Messages` API from [web admin document](manage-webadmin.html#deleted-messages-vault).
 By default, this API will run in CRON at 1st day each month.